OdysseasKalaitsidis/GuestRelationsApp/README.md

 ```

 ### Database Configuration
-The system supports both MySQL and PostgreSQL.
-Update `backend/db.py` and `backend/alembic.ini` for your database choice.
+The system is configured for Supabase PostgreSQL.
+The `DATABASE_URL` should point to your Supabase PostgreSQL instance.

 ## 📚 API Documentation